ChrisBrooksbank/Tutorials.CSharp/CovarianceandContravariance.md

 }
 ```

-So heres the covariance question :
+So here’s the covariance question :
 Can a ShapeStack\<Circle\> be implicitly converted to a ShapeStack\<Shape\> ?

 Whats covariance ?
 If type A is implicitly convertable to type B.
 And X is a generic type.
 Then type X is said to have a covariant type parameter
-If X\<A\> is implicitly convertable to X\<B\>
+If X\<A\> is implicitly convertible to X\<B\>

-Type Circle is implicitly convertable to type Shape.
+Type Circle is implicitly convertible to type Shape.
-As we already saw in this code :
+As we already saw in this code:
 ```c#
 static void Main(string[] args)
 {